still-code/laravel-umami/README.md

 required: the stats part you want to get from umami,

-available options : `stats, pageviews, events, metrics`
+available options : `active, stats, pageviews, events, metrics`

 default: `stats`